 Where can I find a copy of the General Plan?

-The City of Folsom General Plan is available for viewing or purchase at the Planning Services Counter, located on the second floor of the City Hall Building at 50 Natoma Street.
+The City of Folsom General Plan and the General Plan Map is available for viewing or purchase at the Planning Services Counter, located on the second floor of the City Hall Building at 50 Natoma Street.
+Or you may click on the links to view them online.